Switching to the system allocator

 some ongoing performance work, we’ve made the decision to switch to the system allocator provided by the platform

 Vector is deployed on.
-This will be either the GNU Allocator for glibc
+This will be either the GNU Allocator for glibc-based builds (like

 writing, we have observed that the GNU allocator performs